 But they’re no longer just big lumps to hoof the ball up to, they also have to be mobile, technically adept, athletic and tactically astute.
 Didier Drogba encompasses the 21st century man-tank.

-The Chelsea striker is equally adroit at throwing his weight about in an aerial battle, as he is at receiving a pass into feet and linking the midfield and attack.
+The former Chelsea striker was equally adroit at throwing his weight about in an aerial battle, as he was at receiving a pass into feet and linking the midfield and attack.

-Practise playing through your target man with short, sharp, incisive passing and your lone striker will play like more like the Drog than Emile Heskey, says West Ham United’s academy director, Tony Carr.
+Practise playing through your target man with short, sharp, incisive passing and your lone striker will play like more like the Drog than Emile Heskey, says former West Ham United academy director, Tony Carr.

 Working with players from the Nike Academy, Carr took FFT through a drill built to improve playing off the target man.